juanmc2005/SpeakerEmbeddingLossComparison/README.md

 This project depends on the [pyannote-audio](https://github.com/pyannote/pyannote-audio) toolkit, so make sure you install it before running any code.

 Under normal circumstances, everything should work with the newest version of pyannote.
-However, given that the framework is constantly evolving, some compatibility issued may appear.
+However, given that pyannote is constantly evolving, some compatibility issues may appear.
 To make sure these don't happen, you can install the version at [this commit](https://github.com/pyannote/pyannote-audio/commit/562b74e4e2c7c2e97ad8eaabd1c95015c7e41e16) from the `develop` branch.

 ## Citation